“Pregnant and Don’t Want the Baby”: Explore Adoption Options

 While you are figuring out what unplanned pregnancy option is best for you, we can also help you attain private counseling with a licensed therapist to allow some extra support during this time.

 We know these feelings are scary.
 It’s important to determine where they are coming from.
 Are they because you feel adoption is your best option or because you are simply feeling scared about the uncertainty that lies ahead?
-Whatever reason you are thinking “I’m pregnant and I don’t want it,” we’re here to help.
+Whatever reason you are thinking, “I’m pregnant, and I don’t want it,” we’re here to help.

 We look forward to helping you in any way we can during this important time in your life.
 Contact us today at 864-680-8038.